fhissen/CrococryptFile/README.md

 # CrococryptFile
-An encryption tool for creating file archives
+An tool for creating encrypted file archives